 This example is intended to help you compare the cost of investing in the fund with the cost of investing in other mutual funds.
 The example assumes that you invest \$10,000 in the fund for the time periods shown and then, except as indicated, redeem all of your shares at the end of those periods.
-It also assumes that (a) your investment has a 5% return each year and (b) the fund's total annual operating expenses remain the same.
+It also assumes that (a) your investment has a 5% return each year and (b) the fund's total annual operating expenses remain the same except for year one (which considers the effect of the expense limitation).
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: